 Overnight, everything changed.

 The hybrid work model consists of a strategy where teams are free to work in varying environments, which can range from working from home [WFM], the office part-time, or even local coworking spaces.
-The hybrid workspace was adopted as a way to unify both employer and employee demands.
-Employees are free to perform their job outside of the office on some days but commute to the office or local workspaces for in-person meetings.
+The hybrid workspace was created as a way to unify both employer and employee demands.
+Employees are free to perform their job outside of the office or commute to the office or local workspaces if they want a change of scenery.

 It’s important to note that remote work is not the same as hybrid work.

 Remote work refers to work that is fully independent of a geographical location.
-Remote employees never have to be in the office and can perform their job entirely outside of the office environment with just a connection to the internet.
+Remote employees can perform their job entirely outside of the office environment with just a connection to the internet.

-Before we get into remote work statistics and hybrid work statistics in a lot more detail, we need to understand why it’s important.
+Before we get into remote and hybrid work statistics in a lot more detail, we need to first understand why it’s important.

 According to Owl Labs (a leading video conferencing platform), 16% of employees around the world are working fully remotely, and 62% of remaining adults say they work from home some of the time.
 This means right now, we only have about 22% (a huge minority) of employees that work in the office full time.

 - Accenture surveyed 9,000 workers, and 83% of them said they would prefer to have a hybrid work model in the future.

 - According to Prudential, 87% of all employees want to be able to work from home at least one day a week.